Visit Berlin in 3 days!

 In the afternoon 🍁

-Spend the afternoon at Tempelhofer Feld, a former airport transformed into a vast urban park.
-Rent a bike or scooter to explore this unique space, or simply relax and soak up the local atmosphere.
+Spend the afternoon at the Tempelhofer Feld, a former airport transformed into a huge urban park.
+Rent a bike or scooter to explore this unique space, or simply relax and enjoy the local atmosphere.
 If you prefer a cultural activity, visit the Jewish Museum Berlin, with its captivating architecture and poignant exhibits.

-Trick : With Guidly, explore the fascinating stories of Tempelhofer Feld, this former airport turned into a huge urban park, and discover how this space has marked the history of Berlin.
+Trick : With Guidly, discover the fascinating stories of Tempelhofer Feld, this former airport that has become a huge urban park, and discover how this space has marked the history of Berlin.

 The evening 🍷

-For your last dinner, head to a rooftop restaurant like Klunkerkranich, Located on the rooftop of a shopping center, offering breathtaking views of the city.
-Enjoy the relaxed atmosphere and delicious food to end your stay in Berlin on a high note.
+For your last dinner, head to a rooftop restaurant like Klunkerkranich, located on the rooftop of a shopping mall, offering stunning views of the city.
+Enjoy the relaxed atmosphere and delicious dishes to round off your stay in Berlin in style.

 Practical tips for visiting Berlin in 3 days